huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 [[open-in-colab]]

 Prompts are important because they describe what you want a diffusion model to generate.
 The best prompts are detailed, specific, and well-structured to help the model realize your vision.
-But sometimes crafting a great prompt may not be enough because there are aspects of diffusion that cannot be controlled by a prompt alone.
+But crafting a great prompt takes time and effort and sometimes it may not be enough because language and words can be imprecise.
 This is where you need to boost your prompt with other techniques, such as prompt enhancing and prompt weighting, to get the results you want.

-This guide will show you how you can use these prompt techniques to generate high-quality images and adjust the weight of certain keywords in a prompt.
+This guide will show you how you can use these prompt techniques to generate high-quality images with lower effort and adjust the weight of certain keywords in a prompt.

 ## Prompt engineering